Champlain Centre

 Champlain Centre North is a shopping mall in Plattsburgh, New York.
-Opened in 1987, the mall features JCPenney, Target, Dick's Sporting Goods, DSW, Hobby Lobby, Kohl's, Ollie's Bargain Outlet, Old Navy, Five Below, and a Regal Entertainment Group-owned movie theater.
+Opened in 1987, the mall features tenants open & closed, like JCPenney, Target, Dick's Sporting Goods, DSW, Hobby Lobby, Kohl's, Ollie's Bargain Outlet, Ross Stores, Old Navy, Five Below, and a Regal Entertainment Group-owned movie theater.

 History

 Before the mall opened, The Pyramid Companies had operated another mall in Plattsburgh known as Pyramid Mall, anchored by JCPenney, Montgomery Ward, Price Chopper, and Kmart.
 As this center was landlocked and incapable of expansion, Pyramid chose to build another mall to its north.
 The new mall was named Champlain Centre North, and the old one was named Champlain Centre South.
 JCPenney moved to the newer mall, while Champlain Centre South was briefly redeveloped as an outlet mall before being demolished in the late 1990s.

 Champlain Centre opened July 1, 1987.
 In addition to the new JCPenney store, it was anchored by Sears, Hills, Steinbach, Hoyts Cinemas, and Service Merchandise, which opened that November.
 A Toys "R" Us opened at the mall in 1997, and Old Navy joined in 1998.
 Steinbach and Service Merchandise both closed in 1999, and Toys "R" Us closed in 2002.
-Dick's Sporting Goods replaced the old Steinbach in 2003, Gander Mountain replaced Service Merchandise in 2004, and Borders Books & Music replaced Toys "R" US in 2005, while the Hills store was converted to Ames following that chain's acquisition of Hills.
+Dick's Sporting Goods replaced the old Steinbach in 2003, Gander Mountain replaced Service Merchandise in 2004, and Borders Books & Music replaced Toys "R" Us in 2005, while the Hills store was converted to Ames following that chain's acquisition of Hills.
 Ames closed in 2002 with the chain's bankruptcy, and the space became Target in 2008.